gmihaiescu/docker/README.md

 This collects the various docker distributions used by the SeqWare and Pancancer projects.
 Prerequisite containers can be resolved from Docker Hub which also runs continuous integration (except for seqware\_full which does not work in the docker hub environment).

+Install Docker using the following script.
+This will automatically setup AUFS which is recommended for performance and DIND functionality.

+        curl -sSL https://get.docker.com/ | sudo sh

-Install Docker based on the instructions at https://docs.docker.com/installation/ubuntulinux/ When using Ubuntu, we recommend 14.04.
-Please also follow the section on giving non-root access to your preferred user.
+When using Ubuntu, we recommend 14.04.
+Please also follow the section on giving non-root access to your preferred user (usually ubuntu).
 After setting up, remember to exit your shell and log back in to refresh your shell.

 ## Tabix